tsonika/intro-ngs-manuals/docs/modules/btp-module-velvet/velvet.md

     velveth run_25 25 -fmtAuto -create_binary -shortPaired -separate SRR022852_1.fastq.gz SRR022852_2.fastq.gz
     time velvetg run_25

+!!! note "Question"
     What does `-fmtAuto` and `-create_binary` do? (see help menu)

+!!! success ""
+    ???
+"Answer"
-`-fmtAuto` tries to detect the correct format of the input files e.g.
-FASTA, FASTQ and whether they are compressed or not.
+        `-fmtAuto` tries to detect the correct format of the input files e.g. FASTA, FASTQ and whether they are compressed or not.
         `-create_binary` outputs sequences as a binary file.
 That means that `velvetg` can read the sequences from the binary file more quickly that from the original sequence files.

+!!! note "Question"
     Comment on the use of memory and CPU for `velveth` and `velvetg`?

+!!! success ""
+    ???
+"Answer"
         `velveth` uses only one CPU while `velvetg` uses all possible CPUs for some parts of the calculation.

+!!! note "Question"
     How long did `velvetg` take?

+!!! success ""
+    ???
+"Answer"
-My own measurements are:\
+        My own measurements are:
         `real 1m8.877s; user 4m15.324s; sys 0m4.716s`

 Next, after saving your `contigs.fa` file from being overwritten, set the cut-off parameters that you investigated in the previous exercise